sourachakra/SCoSPARC/README.md

 ## Result

-+ Comparison with the existing state-of-the-art methods on the three test sets (CoCA, Cosal2015 and CoSOD3K datasets):
++ Comparison with the existing state-of-the-art methods on the three test datasets (CoCA, Cosal2015 and CoSOD3K datasets):

 ![results](images/resul_prop.png)
 "Train" indicates the training dataset: "1": COCO9213, "2": DUTS-Class, "3": COCOSEG, "-": no training.